Pratik8445/temp_Converter/README.md

 Convert Kelvin → Celsius & Fahrenheit

-Instant conversion as you types
+Instant conversion as you type

 Clean and responsive user interfaces